k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 </code></pre>

-To improve the performance of this statement, a combined index should be created for the TYPE and PRIORITY columns, where TYPE is the first column in the index and PRIORITY is the second.
+To improve the performance of this statement, a combined index should be created for the TYPE and PRIORITY columns, where TYPE is the 1st column in the index and PRIORITY is the 2nd.

 **Example 2**
 The ORDERS table is a parent table of the CONTRACT and ORDERS_SUMMARY tables: